kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 # Modify API behavior

-Kuzzle allows to modify API actions behavior with a very precise middleware-like system.
+Kuzzle allows to modify API actions behavior with a **very precise middleware-like system**.

-This system makes it possible to modify the execution flow of requests processed by Kuzzle.
+This system makes it possible to **modify the execution flow of requests** processed by Kuzzle.

 ## Events

-Every time a request is executed, Kuzzle emits several events to allow changing the life cycle of the processing request.
+Every time a request is executed, **Kuzzle emits several events** to allow changing the life cycle of the processing request.

 There are many different events available, you can see the complete list here: [Kuzzle events](/core/2/api/some-link).

 ### API events

-The most frequently used events are those emitted directly by the API action that is being executed.
+The most frequently used events are those **emitted directly by the API action that is being executed**.
 Kuzzle emits one event before it starts processing the action, and another one before sending the response back to the client.

 The format of those events is the following:
  - `<controller>:before<Action>`: emitted before processing